-At the end of the financial year, Bonum Bank's total investment assets totalled EUR 259,963 (163,890) thousand.
-Investment assets increased during the year due to the increase in the liquidity reserve.
+At the end of the financial year, Bonum Bank's total investment assets totalled EUR 218,689 (259,963) thousand.
+Investment assets decreased mainly due to maturing debt instruments.
 The investment assets included in the liquidity reserve include certificates of receivables issued by governments, municipalities, credit institutions and corporations, some of which are secured and ECB-eligible loans.

-The credit risk position of banking operations has increased because of the growth of the retail loan portfolio.
+The credit risk position of banking operations in 2024 remained in the same level as in 2023.
 Total amount of expected credit losses and final write offs grew due to grown loan portfolio and non-performing loans.
 The credit risk position of banking operations is expected to grow in line with the planned growth in the loan portfolio.

-The loan portfolio of retail banking operations increased by 13.4 per cent during the financial year, reaching EUR 193,373 (170,485) thousand.
-Loans granted to retail customers accounted for 86.3 (83.1) per cent of the loan portfolio.
+The loan portfolio of retail banking operations increased by 2.2 per cent during the financial year, reaching EUR 197,579 (193,373) thousand.
+Loans granted to retail customers accounted for 86.5 (86.3) per cent of the loan portfolio.